Enemies (Stargate SG-1)

 "Enemies" is the season 5 premiere episode of the science fiction television series Stargate SG-1 and part two of a three-part story arc.
 This episode was nominated for an Emmy in the category "Outstanding Special Visual Effects for a Series" and a Gemini Award in the category "Best Visual Effects".

 Plot

-After SG-1 was thrown into another galaxy by the supernova, they now face Apophis.
-Because there are no other options they contact Apophis but he isn't interested in what they wish to say and threatens to destroy them.
-The SG-1 can do nothing but wait for their destruction.
+Thrown into another galaxy by the supernova, SG-1 now face Apophis.
+Having no other options, they contact Apophis but he isn't interested in what they wish to say and threatens to destroy them.
+SG-1 can do nothing but wait for their destruction.
 Apophis finally fires.
 However, not on them, but instead he fires upon another alien ship, which attacks Apophis.
-Jacob uses this chance to escape and flies the ship into the corona of a blue giant, whose radiation will mask their presence however blocking their own sensors at the same time.
+Jacob uses this chance to escape and flies the ship into the corona of a blue giant, whose radiation will mask their presence but also block their own sensors.
 They are able to repair their shields but have no crystals left to repair the Hyperspace engines.
 In the meantime, O'Neill recounts what happened on Vorash to Daniel.